 (2) 1The programme will be modular in structure.
 2It will combine practical and academic elements and carry a total of 60 credits.
 3It will consist of a foundational phase worth 20 ECTS credits (modules MCMI-G-01 to -04) and a consolidation and application phase worth 40 ECTS credits (modules MCMI-V-01 to -05 and MCMI-S-01 and -02).
 4The consolidation and application phase includes a compulsory elective element during which two out of four modules (MCMI-V-01, -02, -04, -05) have to be completed.
 5With regard to the practical elements, the student will be awarded the credits allocated to the MCMI-G-03 and MCMI-V-03 modules upon provision of proof of achievement of the required outcomes in the NATO CIMIC “Staff Worker Course” and/or “Higher Command Course”.

 (3) 1The courses will be taught in German or English.
 2Details of the modules offered, the language of instruction and the admission criteria as well as the type, duration and weighting of the module examinations are provided in the Annex to these regulations.
 3Further information on the content and structure of the programme is provided in the module handbook as amended.

 (1) 1The programme is open to applicants who can demonstrate that they have

 1. achieved 240 ECTS credits for completion of a Bachelor’s programme at a German or foreign institute of higher education,

-2. completed at least two years of vocational activity, including at least one year with management responsibility, after obtaining a higher-education degree qualifying them to enter a profession and
+2. at least two years of professional experience, including at least one year with leadership responsibility, after obtaining a higher-education degree qualifying them to enter a profession and

 3. sufficient knowledge of the English language to successfully complete the programme and the examinations.